MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-I-Requirements-Medicare-Diabetes-Prevention-Program-Suppliers-Beneficiary-Engagement-Incentives-Under-Medicare-Diabetes-Prevention-Program-Expanded-Model/section-424.205.md

 (4) Maintains, and submits to CMS through the CMS-approved enrollment application, a roster of all coaches who will be furnishing MDPP services on the entity's behalf that includes each coach's first and last names, middle initial (if applicable), date of birth, Social Security Number (SSN), active and valid NPI, coach eligibility start date, and coach eligibility end date (if applicable).
 This roster must be updated in accordance with paragraph (d)(5) of this section.

+(5) The Medicare provider enrollment application fee does not apply to all Medicare Diabetes Prevention Program (MDPP) suppliers that submit an enrollment application on or after January 1, 2022.

-(5) Meets and certifies in its CMS-approved enrollment application that it meets and will continue to meet the supplier enrollment standards described in paragraph (d) of this section.
+(6) Meets and certifies in its CMS-approved enrollment application that it meets and will continue to meet the supplier enrollment standards described in paragraph (d) of this section.

-(6) Revalidates its Medicare enrollment every 5 years after the effective date of enrollment.
+(7) Revalidates its Medicare enrollment every 5 years after the effective date of enrollment.

 (c) *MDPP preliminary recognition.* For the purposes of this section, an MDPP preliminary recognition may include either: